-- A triangle whose all angles are acute is called an acute-angled triangle. - A triangle whose any one of angles is obtuse is called an obtuse-angled triangle. - A triangle whose any one of angles is a right angle is called a right-angled triangle.
+- A triangle whose all angles are acute is called an acute-angled triangle. - A triangle whose one angle is obtuse is called an obtuse-angled triangle. - A triangle whose one angle is a right angle is called a right-angled triangle.